retostauffer/python-colorspace/paper.md

 ![Swatches of four sequential palettes constructed using the HCL color space. (`pal1`) Predefined HCL-based viridis palette, (`pal2`) identical but created by hand, (`pal3`/`pal4`) are modified versions with triangular chroma trajectory and reduced hue range.\label{fig:chosingpalettes}](paper_assets/fig-chosing-palettes.png)

-The objects provide a series of methods to e.g., extract the settings of the trajectories, get $n$ HEX colors, or a matplotlib color map.
+The objects provide a series of methods to e.g., extract the settings of the trajectories, get $n$ HEX colors or a matplotlib color map, and more.

 ```
 pal1.settings      # Extracting settings